+Information Flow Triples

-- You may see a flow called "(None)" if you add a line to a diagram and connect it to 2 physical objects but don't create or assign a flow to that line.
-Go back to the diagram and delete the line or assign a flow. - Information Flow Triples the collections of locally selected information flows that connect source elements and destination elements along with characteristics for that 'triple'.
-The Information Flow Details screen allows the user to enter a comment about the flow for instance, why this flow is selected for this particular architecture. - Status Values see the list of status values and the order in which they are to be displayed.
+The Information Flow Triples grid lists the collections of locally selected information flows that connect source elements and destination elements along with characteristics for that 'triple'.
+The Information Flow Details screen allows the user to enter a comment about the flow - for instance, why this flow is selected for this particular architecture.
+If an alias was applied to a flow that alias will appear in this list with the original flow name in parentheses.

+Status Values

+Use the Status Values grid to see the list of status values and the order in which they are to be displayed.
 You can also use this to create your own status value and decide which is the default value.
+Use the Description field to explain to your audience what certain values mean.

+P-Interconnects

+The P-Interconnects, short for Physical Interconnects, grid lists the source and destination connections between Physical Objects that are connected together.
+Use the Details form to see what layer 2 information flows map to a layer 0 or layer 1 physical interconnect.

+- NOTE: Not every flow maybe listed under the interconnect.
+Some flows like "data publication" are known as 'superflows' which are simply collections of information flows defined in ARC-IT that are being carried between elements over some communications path. - P-Interconnects can also have an alias used as a way to customize a Layer 0 or Layer 1 diagram for a project to be more meaningful than the default names used by ARC-IT.

+P-Interconnect Triples

+The P-Interconnect Triples grid lists the customized physical interconnects (P-Interconnects) which show the source and destination connections between Elements that are connected together in this project architecture.
+These are based on the flows that go between each element on the customized layer 2 diagrams.

+If an alias was applied for a p-interconnect then it will appear in the list with the original P-Interconnect name in parentheses.

+Requirements

-Use the Description field to explain to your audience what certain values mean. - P-Interconnects, (Physical Interconnects) source and destination connections between Physical Objects that are connected together.
-Use the Details form to see what layer 2 information flows map to a layer 0 or layer 1 physical interconnect. - NOTE: Not every flow maybe listed under the interconnect.
-Some flows like "data publication" are known as 'superflows' which are simply collections of information flows defined in ARC-IT that are being carried between elements over some communications path. - P-Interconnect Triples source and destination connections between Elements that are connected together in this project architecture. - Requirements In Element mode it lists the Functional Object the requirement is from, the Need that the requirement supports, the unique number for this requirement within that need, the text of the requirement, the source (ARC-IT or other), the Verification method (Demo, Test, Analysis, or Inspection), Type, and a Comment.
-Use the Details button to edit the text in a separate window. - ARC-IT's functional requirements have 2-way traceability.
+The Requirements grid has 2 modes - system mode and elements mode depending on the Requirements Settings for the project on the Options menu.
+In Element mode it lists the Functional Object the requirement is from, the Need that the requirement supports, the unique number for this requirement within that need, the text of the requirement, the source (ARC-IT or other), the Verification method (Demo, Test, Analysis, or Inspection), Type, and a Comment.
+Use the Details button to edit the text in a separate window.

+• ARC-IT's functional requirements have 2-way traceability.
 They are traced to the Needs that were written for each service package.
 They are also traced to the functional objects from each of the physical objects.